DONGChuan/DONGChuan.github.io/_posts/2015-09-13-Annotation-B.md

 So here, Column annotation is retained by the JVM at runtime, we could get its properties by java reflection to do some more operations!

+Only if when we declare retention as `RetentionPolicy.RUNTIME`, we could get the parameters of annotation by java reflection api to do some other operations.

 ### @Documented

 `@Documented` indicates that **whenever the specified annotation is used those elements should be documented using the Javadoc tool**.